-This is a simple apple cake with warm fall flavors of cinnamon and brown sugar and chunks of tender apple.
-It’s lovely on its own, but spectacularly good served with a warm buttery toffee sauce.
+This is a simple toffee apple cake with warm fall flavors of cinnamon and brown sugar and chunks of tender apple.
+The cake is lovely on its own, but spectacularly good served with a warm buttery toffee sauce.

 *This post probably contains affiliate links.
 Please see my full disclosure policy for details.